-These vacations will always have a special place in my heart, because they were truly wonderful.
+These vacations will always have a special place in my heart.
 Often we just drove around in a caravan and stayed on campgrounds or B&Bs.
 I remember adventures in the mossy woods, swimming in clean lakes, strolling through cozy villages and stopping by small coffee shops on the side of winding forest roads.
-In one of these coffee shops the Kanelbullar were so delicious that my mother asked for the recipe, which the owner then wrote down for her.
+In one of these coffee shops the Kanelbullar were so delicious that my mother asked for the recipe, which the sweet owner then happily wrote down for her.
 This is a picture of the place:

-And a picture of my mom baking them:
+And a picture from when my mom was baking them:

 For todays recipe, I adapted the recipe from the swedish Coffee Shop, making it completely vegan.
-And I have to say, it rocks!
+And I have to say, it is amazing!
 The bun is super soft and the extra portion of the cinnamon sugar mixture makes these irresistible.
 I hope you’ll try them!

 The recipe makes 25-35 cinnamon buns, depending on how big you want to make them.
 When I made the batch yesterday I thought I’d have way too many but since they are perfect for give away, you’ll never end up with left overs… instead bring a smile to your friends, colleagues and neighbors!